WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 If you're using Google Chrome, check out the [Chrome Developers documentation on the Chrome Devtools][chrome-devtools].
 It's a great resource for learning exactly how the developer tools inside Google Chrome work.
-Mozilla has a similar [guide on the Firefox Developer Tools][firefox-devtools].
+Mozilla has a similar [guide on Firefox Developer Tools][firefox-devtools].
 Microsoft have a smaller but still useful [guide on the Edge developer tools][edge-devtools], and Safari has a useful [five minute walkthrough of their Web Inspector][safari-devtools].